warning

 She wanted to share the personal stories of the refugees that we hear about on the news.

-Instead, she wanted to share the personal stories and feelings and thoughts of people who have to flee their country.
+So she didn't want to focus on the facts of escaping a war-torn country, instead, she wanted to share the personal stories and feelings and thoughts of people who have to flee their country.

 The story is told from the perspective of an unnamed young girl who tells the story of her family's escape from their country.

-The main characters are the girl and her sister, and their mother embarks on the journey with the girls and keeps them safe.
+And their mother embarks on the journey with the girls and keeps them safe.

 The two girls and their mother are refugees.

 What is a refugee?
-A refugee is a person who has been forced to leave their country in order to escape war, violence, or natural disaster.
+A refugee is a person who has been forced to leave their country in order to escape war, violence or natural disaster.

-So this is different to a migrant who chooses to leave their country, perhaps for new opportunities or a new job.
+So this is different to a migrant who chooses to leave their country perhaps for new opportunities or a new job.

 Refugees have to leave because it's no longer safe to be in their country.